Will credits earned abroad transfer to UMW?

 - UMW Faculty-Led Programs – All program fees are paid directly to UMW via each program’s webpage, or by check payable to UMW at the Cashier Office on the second floor of Lee Hall.
 If the program includes UMW credit(s), the tuition cost are additional and will be billed to the student’s account.

-- UMW Exchange Programs – Students participating in UMW Exchange Programs pay tuition, the study abroad fee, and international health insurance to UMW for the Italy, France, and Germany programs.
-For the Hong Kong program students pay tuition, board, study abroad fee, and international health insurance fee to UMW.
+- UMW Exchange Programs – Students participating in UMW Exchange Programs pay tuition, the education abroad fee, and international health insurance to UMW for the Italy, France, and Germany programs.
+For the Hong Kong program students pay tuition, board, education abroad fee, and international health insurance fee to UMW.
 All other programs costs are paid directly to the exchange program/university.

 - UMW Approved Programs – Students pay all program fees directly to the foreign university or education abroad provider.
-The only charges students will see on their UMW account are the study abroad fee ($300 per semester or $20 per week) and international health insurance if insurance is not included in their program.
+The only charges students will see on their UMW account are the education abroad fee ($300 per semester or $20 per week and part there of) and international health insurance if insurance is not included in their program.

-When will the UMW study abroad fee and international insurance fee be charged to our student’s UMW account?
+When will the UMW education abroad fee and international insurance fee be charged to our student’s UMW account?

 - Fall study abroad programs – Early July